- 1861 Historical Insight -- Medicine during the Civil War

 1861 Medicine During the Civil War

-Ancestry.com Historical Insight -- Medicine During the Civil War
+Ancestry.com Historical Insight -- Medicine During the Civil War Credit: Buyenlarge/Archive Photos/Getty Image |

-During the American Civil War, the sheer volume of wounded soldiers forced doctors and nurses to develop life-saving medical techniques.
+the sheer volume of wounded soldiers forced doctors and nurses to develop

+The vast majority of deaths during the American Civil War were not on the battlefield; they were caused by disease.
+In 1861 germ theory did not exist, the root of infection remained a mystery, and medical training was crude.
+Little advancements had been made in the field since the American Revolution; some physicians still championed medieval methods of bloodletting, purging, and blistering to rebalance the body’s humors.
 However, development in weaponry, namely faster, more accurate rifles and shells killed hundreds of thousands and left many more badly wounded.
 Thus the war forced doctors and nurses to rethink medical treatments, as tens of thousands of soldiers flooded the ill-equipped field hospitals.
 The sheer volume of injured men prompted rapid amputations.
 By 1865, a surgeon could remove a limb in six minutes flat.
 Anesthetics were common—chloroform and ether were given to patients, along with morphine for the pain.
+Ambulance service also was born during the Civil War.
+The fallen were gathered from the field, their wounds wrapped up, and they were shuttled to battle-side hospitals.
+But for many, these advancements in techniques and sanitation came too little too late—upwards of 500,000 Americans died from disease and infection before the war’s end.

 from Ancestry.com